 - Abortion rights: Biden generally supports abortion rights and has said he backs the Supreme Court's Roe v.
 Wade decision, which guaranteed U.S. women's right to abortion care.
 However, Biden "has gone back and forth on abortion in the past and has publicly struggled to reconcile his political positions with his Catholic faith," the New York Times reports.
 According to the Times "As recently as 2008, [Biden] said he believed life began at conception, though he emphasized that this was a personal view and that he did not think it was appropriate to impose it on others through abortion restrictions."
-Still, Biden has voted against federal funding for abortion and supported the so-called "Mexico City Policy" when former President Ronald Reagan enacted it, the Times reports.
+Still, Biden has voted against federal funding for abortion and supported the so-called "global gag rule" when former President Ronald Reagan enacted it, the Times reports.
 In addition, Biden in 1981 authored an amendment to prohibit federal "foreign aid for abortion-related biomedical research," according to the Times. and also formerly supported the so-called "Hyde Amendment."
 However, Biden in June said he no longer supports the amendment.
 Biden has expressed support for requiring private insurers to cover contraceptives and funding Planned Parenthood.

 - Health care funding: Biden has criticized proposals included in Trump's budget proposal that would cut funding for Medicare and Medicaid.
 Biden also has also advocated for increased federal funding for medical research, and led the Obama administration's cancer "moonshot" initiative.

 - Health care reform: Biden on Monday unveiled a health reform plan that aims to build and protect the Affordable Care Act.
 Biden's plan would create a so called "public option" health plan that would be available to all Americans, including those with employer-sponsored coverage.
 Biden's proposal also would eliminate the current income cap for receiving federal subsidies to offset the cost of exchange plans and would increase the amount of subsidies enrollees could receive.

 - Marijuana legalization: Biden has long opposed legalizing marijuana, and has called the substance a "gateway drug," Axios reports.
 While serving as vice president, Biden said he supports decriminalizing marijuana instead of legalizing the drug.